-Counties Туре Comments Anne Arundel Baltimore Schools Schools 2010: There was one unit on the waiting list due to lack of school capacity in the PFA.
+Counties Type Comments Counties Anne Arundel Baltimore Schools Schools Water Roads Sewer 2010: There was one unit on the waiting list due to lack of school capacity in the PFA.
 No other impacts were reported.
 2011: There were no APFO restrictions reported.
-2010: There were seven (7) intersections operating at Level of Service (LOS) F Baltimore Schools Water Roads Sewer 2010: There were seven (7) intersections operating at Level of Service (LOS) F (failing) within the County's Urban-Rural Demarcation Line (URDL); to address this, the County is embarking on capacity improvements; There were two areas of deficiency for water found in 2009 - these were to be resolved in 2010.
+2010: There were seven (7) intersections operating at Level of Service (LOS) F (failing) within the County's Urban-Rural Demarcation Line (URDL); to address this, the County is embarking on capacity improvements; There were two areas of deficiency for water found in 2009 - these were to be resolved in 2010.
 2011: At the end of CY 2011 there were 15 overcrowded school districts.
-The FTE enrollments of these 15 elementary schools (no middle or high schools) were at or over 115% of the 2011-2012 State-rated capacity.
+The FTE enrollments of these 15 elementary schools (no middle or high schools) were at or over 115% of the 2011-2012 State rated capacity.
 Resolutions include additions, expansions, and construction of schools as well as age restricted housing.
 Three of the 15 overcrowded districts are being address: an addition to Hampton ES is under construction, an addition and renovation of Stoneleigh ES is being designed and a new ES with funding in places is planned at Mays Chapel.
 The deficient transportation zones are identified by signalized intersections having an F LOS.
 New development is limited in the traffic sheds where these intersections are located until the conditions are improved.
-There were a total of seven F LOS intersections in Baltimore County.
+There were a total Charles None of seven F LOS intersections in Baltimore County.
 The F Level intersections in 2011 were: Harford Road (MD 147) and Putty Hill Ave Frederick Rd (MD 144) and Bloomsbury Ave/Ingleside Avenue Falls Rd (MD 25) and Greenspring Valley Rd (MD130) Loch Raven Blvd (MD 542) and Joppa Rd York Rd (MD 45) and Burke Ave Falls Rd (MD 25) and Seminary Ave Falls Rd (MD 25) and Joppa Rd In 2011, only one sewer deficient area, Richlyn Manor, was identified.
 This small sewerage treatment facility is currently being converted to a pumping station, scheduled to be completed in approximately 5-10 years.
 There are several areas of concern, all of which are in the process of being resolved.
-Charles None 2010: There were no reported APFO issues in the Annual Report.
+2010: There were no reported APFO issues in the Annual Report.
 2011: There were no APFO restrictions reported.